petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 We do this for the same reason we `Dispose` the `PerformanceCounter` - to eliminate resource leaks and to prevent the `Scheduler` from sending recurring messages to dead or restarted actors.

-### Phase 5 - Create the `PerformanceCounterCoordinatorActor`
+### Step 5 - Create the `PerformanceCounterCoordinatorActor`

 The `PerformanceCounterCoordinatorActor` is the interface between the `ChartingActor` and all of the `PerformanceCounterActor` instances.

 It has the following jobs: